Versioning enables you to keep multiple versions of an object in one bucket, for example,

 For simplicity, we will use much shorter IDs in all our examples.

-PUT an object in a version-enabled bucket, the old
+PUT an object in a versioning-enabled bucket, the noncurrent

 version is not overwritten.
 The following figure shows that when a new version of

-already contains an object with the same name, the original object (ID = 111111)
+contains an object with the same name, the original object (ID = 111111) remains in the

 This functionality prevents you from accidentally overwriting or deleting objects and affords you the opportunity to retrieve a previous version of an object.

-The delete marker becomes the latest version of the object.
+The delete marker becomes the current version of the object.
 By default,

 GET requests retrieve the most recently stored version.
 Performing a

-GET Object request when the latest version is a delete
+GET Object request when the current version is a delete marker

 404 Not Found error, as shown in the following figure.